 - Add in the oil.
 Canola oil would also work.
 Mix on medium until combined.

-- Add in the vanilla and the eggs, one at a time.
-Mix on medium until each egg is incorporated.
+Add in the vanilla and the eggs.
+Mix on medium until the eggs are incorporated.

 - In a separate bowl, sift together the flour, baking soda, baking powder, and salt.